RasmusLindroth/indy/README.md

 This is the source code for [https://indycar.xyz](https://indycar.xyz).

-The site is a news aggregator I use for parse RSS-feeds and select news that match articles mentioning IndyCar, Marcus Ericsson or Felix Rosenqvist.
+The site is a news aggregator that parses RSS-feeds and select news that match articles mentioning IndyCar, Marcus Ericsson or Felix Rosenqvist.

 You can use this code to match some other words.
 Just change the `matchingArticle()`